aluveitie/RyzenMacPro/README.md

 This repository provides the basic EFI folder to run macOS Catalina on an ASRock Phantom Gaming ITX/TB3 motherboard.
 The default provided currently using a Ryzen 9 3900X 12 Core CPU and a Radeon RX 5500 XT.
 For a short guide to using different CPUs and GPUs see below (all kexts specific to those are named explicitely).
 This is intended as a reference and to share improvements for similar build, not as an out of the box EFI to download.
-It is highly recommended to start with a vanilla OpenCore and following [OpenCore Vanilla Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) first.
+It is highly recommended to start with a vanilla OpenCore and following OpenCore Vanilla Guide first.

 ## Ryzen Mac Pro build

 **Prozessor:** AMD Ryzen 9 3900X
+**Cooler:** Corsair H80i v2 AIO
-**Mainboard:** AsRock X570 Phantom Gaming ITX/TB3 (BIOS 2.0)
+**Motherboard:** AsRock X570 Phantom Gaming ITX/TB3 (BIOS 2.0)
 **Memory:** Corsair Vengeance RGB Pro (2x, 16GB) DDR4-3200
 **Storage:** Corsair MP600 (1000GB) M.2 NVMe PCIe 4.0
 **Video Card:** Sapphire Radeon RX 5500 XT Pulse 8G
 **Power Supply:** Corsair SF600 Platinum
-**Case:** Phanteks Enthoo Evolv Shift (Mini-ITX)
+**Case:** Phanteks Enthoo Evolv Shift (Mini-ITX) **Case fans:** 2x Noctua NF-A14 PWM
+**AIO fans:** 2x Noctua NF-F12 PPC 2000 PWM

+### Notes
+I've replaced the stock Corsai SP120 fans with Noctua's NF-F12 which are quite a bit cooler or quieter depending on how you set up your fan curves.
+Due to limited space it is not possible to connect the USB cable directly to the pump on this motherboard, instead I've ordered a flat Mini-USB head from [AliExpress](https://www.aliexpress.com/item/4000302723088.html?spm=a2g0s.9042311.0.0.6ef84c4doswqdH).
+Liquidctl allows to controll the AIO under MacOS.

 ## Versions
+**BIOS:** 2.0
 **OpenCore:** 0.5.7
 **MacOS:** 10.15.4